 Summary

-The amount of small and medium-sized heat pumps has expanded rapidly in Sweden: more than half of Sweden’s detached houses have a heat pump installed.
+The amount of small and medium-sized heat pumps has expanded rapidly in Sweden: 60% of Sweden’s detached houses had a heat pump installed year 2019.
 Ground-sourced (geothermal) heat pumps are one of the most common heat pump types in the country, and as ground-sourced heat pumps often require some sort of permitting or at least registration procedure, they are the heat pump technology covered in this section.
-The permitting is rather uncomplicated and quick, which may constitute a reason why heat pumps have gained popularity quickly in Sweden. -
+The permitting is rather uncomplicated and quick, which may constitute a reason why heat pumps have gained popularity quickly in Sweden.
+For air heat pumps there is currently no requirement for registration or permission.
+Local municipalities handle registration process.

 Sequential order of process steps